-Life Force (also known in Japan and Europe as Salamander) is a sci-fi shoot-'em-up developed and released by Konami in 1986.
+Life Force (also known in earlier Japanese and European versions as Salamander) is a sci-fi shoot-'em-up developed and released by Konami in 1986.

 While similar in gameplay to the original Gradius, Life Force is different due to its lack of a checkpoint system (with players respawning in the same area), two-player synchronous multiplayer, both side-scrolling and vertical-scrolling stages, and a new power-up system (where enemies drop power-ups directly).
 Certain versions of the game, notably in the later Japanese version, reverts back to the standard Power Meter system of the original Gradius.